nephio-experimental/tko/REFERENCE.md

 The metadata keys will be gathered from the Kind and the nested spec keys with a "." path notation.

 The name of the resource is *not* used for metadata, but is useful for identifying the resource for merges.
-A good practice is to just name it "metadata".
+A good practice if you have just one of a Kind is to name it `metadata`.

-Metadata gathering can be disabled per resource using the "nephio.org/metadata" annotation.
+Metadata gathering can be disabled per resource using the `nephio.org/metadata` annotation.

 Note that metadata can also be added and modified directly against the backend.
 It is the *only* out-of-band data supported (by definition metadata is out-of-band) and is minimalistic by design.

 ### deployment.nephio.org

-Available Kind: Deployment, which will *always* be named "deployment".
+Available Kind: Deployment, which will *always* be named `deployment`.

-This resource is automatically added to every deployment, if it's not already there, and is used for information about the deployment, most notably to track the preparation status, to specify the template that was used for it, the site it is associated with, etc.
+This resource is automatically merged into every deployment, and is used for information about the deployment as a whole, most notably to track the preparation status, to specify the template that was used for it, the site it is associated with, etc.

 ### topology.nephio.org